Are you wondering how to start a blog and get paid? How to make money online?

-In addition to that, Kayla and I run our travel blog, The Wandering RV, which currently makes over $4,000 per month in passive income.
+In addition to that, I run a travel blog, The Wandering RV, which currently makes over $10,000 per month in passive income.

 Want proof?
 Check it out:

-And that’s just from Amazon Affiliates - only one of several ways we make money blogging.
+That’s just from two of our Affiliates - only one of several ways I make money blogging.
 Pretty cool, right?

 But listen - you don’t need years of experience building websites or marketing to make this work.

-You can learn how to start a blog and get paid - basically everything we know - just by reading this article, strapping on your big kid pants, and putting in the work.
+In fact, you can learn how to start a blog that makes money—basically everything I know—just by grabbing a coffee, reading this article, and putting in the work.